munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/amina-cehaja/gpio_req.rst

    :references: STM32F411xCE Data Sheet
    :verification-and-validation: Measurement with oscilloscope

-   The GPIO configuration shall include setting needed pull-up or pull-down resistors.
+   The system shall configure internal pull-up or pull-down resistors for GPIO pins by setting the corresponding bits in the PUPDR register.

 .. req:: Enable GPIO clock via RCC
    :id: REQ_INT3_1744890313